2ndsilencerz/cms-card-svc/models/proto/README.md

     go install github.com/golang/protobuf/protoc-gen-go

-After that, include the binary path to the environment path (if the generated binary is protoc-gen-go, we can rename this file to proto for simpler name)
+After that, include the binary path to the environment path (if the generated binary is protoc-gen-go, we can rename this file to protoc for simpler name)

 To generate go file from this proto execute command like this